Making a Captcha Alternative for the Visually Impaired with Machine Learning

 import speech_recognition as sr

-# Generate a random string of characters
+Create a function to generate a random string of alphanumeric characters ?

 def generate_random_string(length):